dakotarawlings/dakota_data_science_projects/README.md

 ## Overview

 This repository contains my most recent personal data science projects
-1. Trulia real estate web scraper and housing price estimator for houses sold in Santa Barbara over last two years
+1. Trulia real estate web scraper and housing price estimator for houses sold in Santa Barbara over last two years using beautiful soup, selenium, pandas, SQLite, and scikit-learn
-2. Image classification for images of Santa Barbara native snakes using convolutional neural networks in TensorFlow
+2. Image classification for images of Santa Barbara native snakes using convolutional neural networks using Google colab and TensorFlow
-3. Exploratory data analysis on USFS forest database
+3. Exploratory data analysis on USFS forest database using bigquery and Google colab

 ## Learn More about me